rkluger68/cpycourse/docs/training/main-course/functions.md

 In addition functions can also be called using named arguments (keyword arguments).

-To demonstrate this, we use the `increment`-function-definition from above.
+To demonstrate this, we use the `increment`-function definition from above.

 Function definition: